 Large Hazardous Waste Label

 Large hazardous waste labels are for commingled wastes, wastes in containers (whether original or not) that are missing the original labels.
 Labels must be filled out in pencil or completed online and printed out on the correct Avery Label.
 All components of the waste must be listed on the label and must total 100%.

 - Only labels provided by EHS are acceptable.
-Labels may be obtained free of charge by calling 335-4143 or by printing them online.
+Labels may be obtained free of charge by submitting the Waste Label Request Form.

 - Each container must have a label.
 The label must be attached to the container when it is initially used for waste, then when full, add the date.

 - If not completed online, labels must be completed in pencil.
 (Pencil is superior to ink pen, due to its resistance to solvent and acid splashes.)

 - Labels must contain your HawkID, room number and building.

 - Wastes that are commingled must list all components in the contents section, including water and all trace materials.
 Components must be listed as soon as they are added to the container.
 Components must total 100%.

 - NEW!
 Check the appropriate box(es) for each hazard present in the waste container.
 To determine hazards refer to reagent container labels and SDS.